 There are many issues to resolve.
 Thus there is scope for negotiation, and solutions that deliver greater value than going to court.

-If a partnership is insolvent, then an insolvency practitioner must be appointed.
-The final dissolution agreement usually covers:
+If a partnership is insolvent, then an Insolvency Practitioner must be appointed.
+A dissolution agreement usually covers:

-- Intellectual property: if valuable, establish intellectual property ownership to
+- Intellectual property – if valuable, establish intellectual property ownership to avoid subsequent infringement claims.

-- Distribute assets, e.g stock, customer lists and contact details;
+- Distribution of assets, e.g stock, customer lists and contact details;

-- Final tax payments, which are often complex;
+- Final partnership accounts – including final tax payments, which are often complex and management of the partnership’s records.

 - Continuing professional indemnity insurance e.g. run-off insurance.